 The export function, which shows how exports change with the level of a country’s own real GDP, is drawn as a horizontal line, as in the example in Figure 4(a) where exports are drawn at a level of $840.
 Again, as in the case of investment spending and government spending, drawing the export function as horizontal does not imply that exports never change.
-It just means that they do not change because of what is on the horizontal axis—that is, a country’s own level of domestic production—and instead are shaped by the level of aggregate demand in other countries.
+It just means that they do not change because of what is on the horizontal axis—that is, a country’s national income (or GDP)—and instead are shaped by the level of aggregate demand in other countries.
 More demand for exports from other countries would cause the export function to shift up; less demand for exports from other countries would cause it to shift down.

 In Figure 4(b), the marginal propensity to import is 0.1.
 Thus, if real GDP is $5,000, imports are $500; if real GDP is $6,000, imports are $600, and so on.
 A change in the marginal propensity to import, perhaps as a result of changes in preferences, would alter the slope of the import function.

 Putting It Together: The Aggregate Expenditure Function

 The final step in the deriving the aggregate expenditure function, which shows the total expenditures in the economy for each level of real GDP, is to sum the parts, which is shown in Table 3.

 |Real GDP||Consumption (C)||Investment (I)||Government Spending (G)||Exports (X)||Imports (M)||Net Exports (X-M)||Aggregate Expenditure (AE)|